avephill/hugo-site/content/media/stanford-magazine-the-heat-is-on/index.md

 ---
-title: The Heat is On
+title: The Heat is On.
 authors:
 - Katherine Ellison
 date: '2021-09-01'